-- Making sure lab work is in the system and recalls are made for DVM to look over and contact clients with information on patient prognosis.
+- Make sure lab work is in the system and recalls are made for DVM to look over and contact clients with information on patient prognosis.

 - Numerically file finished client/patient charts that have been completed throughout the day.

-- Maintain accurate records by auditing patient charts and updating patient and client information in database.
+- Maintain accurate records by auditing patient charts and updating patient and client information in the database.

 - Coordinate with front desk team members and medical team members to provide clients and patients with a positive experience and appropriate veterinary care.